Prime Rib vs Ribeye: A Tasty Showdown

 Prime Rib Vs Ribeye: What’s the Difference?

-There are a few key differences between the prime rib and the ribeye that differentiate these two cuts of meat.
+A few key differences between the prime rib and the ribeye separate these two cuts of meat.

 Some of the major differences between ribeye and prime rib can include: